Argentina: Natural Landscape

 Natural Geography of Argentina

-• the Pampas in the central and central-east are semi-arid in the western limits and humid in the east, with a mild climate
+The Pampas lowland plains in the central and central-east represent a significant portion of Argentina's landscape.
+These plains are semi-arid in the western limits and humid in the east, creating a mild climate.
+The Pampas are renowned for their fertile soils, supporting extensive agriculture and ranching activities.

 Geographical regions of Argentina